 Gareth Southgate called Ings into his Under-21 squad for the first time in October 2013 and his first appearance for his country soon followed.
 He was a member of the England squad taken by Southgate to the European Under-21 Championship finals in the Czech Republic in June 2015.
 Ings joined Liverpool knowing he would have to fight hard for a place in the side but impressed in pre-season.
 After a prolific few weeks Ings made his senior England debut against Lithuania on 12 October 2015.
 Ings' promising start to the 2015/16 season came to an abrupt end as he ruptured an anterior cruciate ligament during his first training session with new boss Jürgen Klopp and his debut season was effectively over.

 Ings' contract had expired at Burnley when he left the club in the summer of 2015 but as he was under 24 the Clarets were entitled to compensation for his development.
 Burnley had wanted as much as £12m while Liverpool were reportedly ready to pay £6m.
 The clubs couldn't agree the fee so the case was sent to PFA's tribunal.
 In late April 2016 Liverpool were ordered to pay Burnley a record tribunal fee for Ings of £6.5m plus £1.5m in add-ons.
 Ings suffered knee ligament damage in just his second game of 2016-17, ruling him out for the season.
 Although he returned to full fitness for 2017-18 his appearances were limited to fourteen, mainly from the bench.
 He scored his first goal since 2015 at West Bromwich Albion on 21st April and after failing to make the bench for the Champions League final, he requested a move to gain more playing time.
-Jurgen Klopp reluctantly agreed to the request and on transfer deadline day, but the deal is a bit complicated.
-Ings signed a four-year contract with Southampton, initial loan on £20m deal will become permanent on 1 July 2019.
+Jurgen Klopp reluctantly agreed to the request on transfer deadline day, but the deal was a bit complicated.
+Ings signed a four-year contract with Southampton, initially on loan at Saints for 12 months.
+Ings scored seven goals in 24 appearances in his first season at Southampton and his £20m loan deal became permanent on 1 July 2019.